 In case of PLMN, the USIM shall be considered invalid until switching off the UE or the UICC containing the USIM is removed;

-In case of SNPN, the entry of the "list of subscriber data" with the SNPN identity of the current SNPN shall be considered invalid until the UE is switched off or the entry is updated.
+In case of SNPN, if the UE does not support access to an SNPN using credentials from a credentials holder, the entry of the "list of subscriber data" with the SNPN identity of the current SNPN shall be considered as invalid until the UE is switched off or the entry is updated.
 Additionally, the UE shall consider the USIM as invalid for the current SNPN until switching off or the UICC containing the USIM is removed;

+In case of SNPN, if the UE supports access to an SNPN using credentials from a credentials holder, a SNPN identity of the subscribed SNPN of the selected entry in the "list of subscriber data" shall be considered invalid until the UE is switched off or the entry is updated.
+Additionally, the UE shall consider the USIM as invalid for a SNPN identity of the subscribed SNPN of the selected entry in the "list of subscriber data" until switching off or the UICC containing the USIM is removed;

 - The UE shall set:

 i) the counter for "SIM/USIM considered invalid for GPRS services" events, the counter for "USIM considered invalid for 5GS services over non-3GPP access" events, and the counter for "SIM/USIM considered invalid for non-GPRS services" events if maintained by the UE, in case of PLMN; or